jonathanhogg/flitter/docs/tutorial.md

 We introduce a new function with `func`.
 This is followed by the name of the new function and its parameters.
-The body of the function is simply a sequence of indented statements below it.
-We call the function in the normal way.
+The body of the function is simply a sequence of indented expressions below it.
+We call the function in the familiar way.

 But what is actually happening here?
 The function call evaluates to two `!text` nodes.
 These are composed into a 2-item vector and *this* is the return value